centreon/centreon-archived/doc/en/migration/upgradetoCentreon18.10.rst

 .. note::
-    If your platform has been installed from Centreon ISO or Centreon 3.4 repositories on CentOS or Red Hat in version 7, refer to the :ref:`update<upgrade>` documentation.
+    If your platform has been installed from Centreon ISO or Centreon 3.4 repositories on CentOS or Red Hat version 7, refer to the :ref:`update<upgrade>` documentation.

 .. warning::